 Each course in the Fair Fit Method is taught through video instruction, with pdf books, the patterns, and supplementary materials to support you through the course work.

-Learn and Make the Fair Fit Skirt and Learn and Make the Fair Fit Dress are larger courses and run for 6 to 8 week periods.
-Because active sewists often have many projects on their cutting table, it's important to know that you can participate in the courses in 2 different ways- self paced or lead by me with the group using a recommended syllabus and timeline.
+Learn and Make the Fair Fit Skirt and Learn and Make the Fair Fit Dress are larger courses and run for 8 to 10 week periods.
+Because active sewists often have many projects on their cutting table, it's important to know that you can participate in the courses in 2 different ways- self paced or by following the recommended syllabus and timeline.

 A Look at the Self Paced Option